The park design preserved beloved features while adding flexible spaces and interactive elements.

 The Longhouse pavilion is designed to be interactive with whoever is using it.
 There is a bring-your-own-hammock section, a specially designed community table, custom game tables that are meant to be drawn on with chalk, and bench swings that invite folks to sit and stay for awhile.

-Historically, Dow Elementary School served the Hispanic and Latin(x) community in Houston until it was decomissioned in the early 90s.
-After this point, the school was given to MECA (Multi-Cultural Education and Counseling through the Arts), and the adjoining park was given to the City of Houston.
+After it was decommissioned, the school was given to MECA (Multi-Cultural Education and Counseling through the Arts), and the adjoining park was given to the City of Houston.
 Asakura Robinson has completed several projects around the neighborhood including The Parks for Humans and Dogs, Washington Avenue Pattern Book, Sawyer Pattern Book, and the Washington and Houston Avenue streetscape.
 We are passionate about creating a fluid, accessible, and magnetic environment for all of the pedestrians, cyclists, and residents of the community.
 Accordingly, when the opportunity arose, we knew that the Dow Elementary Park would be a perfect expression of these ideals.

 One of the central elements that we added was a longhouse pavilion to act as a gathering space.
 It has a transformable space where residents are encouraged to bring their own hammocks when they come to the park, but can be utilized different for various events.
 The pavilion was designed to reflect the specific architectural style of its historic surroundings, and we used locally-sourced reclaimed wood for the internal structure.
 One of the other concerns in the park re-design process was around preserving the perimeter of mature live oaks trees, which we worked carefully with the city, and other local arborists to ensure that they would continue to thrive during and after the construction.